Mass spectrometry

 Mass spectrometry (MS) is an analytical technique that is used to measure the mass-to-charge ratio of ions.
 The results are presented as a mass spectrum, a plot of intensity as a function of the mass-to-charge ratio.
+These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
 Mass spectrometry is used in many different fields and is applied to pure samples as well as complex mixtures.

-A mass spectrum is a type of plot of the ion signal as a function of the mass-to-charge ratio.
-These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.